Dansot4891/ui_event_bus/README.md

 - **Global Singleton Bus**
   Behind the scenes it’s just a singleton broadcast stream, so you can fire events from anywhere and handle them in one central place.

+- **Custom Key Configuration**
+  Configure your own `navigatorKey` and `scaffoldMessengerKey` to control global navigation and SnackBar/Dialog handling.

 - **Zero Boilerplate Setup**
   Wrap your `MaterialApp` in `UIGlobalEventBus` (or use `EventBusMaterialApp`), supply the two keys once, and you’re done—no more scattered `navigatorKey` or `scaffoldMessengerKey` hacks.